nf-core/stableexpression/docs/usage.md

 > The `--skip_fetch_eatlas_accessions` and `--skip_fetch_geo_accessions` parameters are supplied here to show how to analyse __only your own dataset__.
 You may remove these parameters if you want to mix you dataset(s) with public ones.

 > [!IMPORTANT]
 > By default, the pipeline tries to map gene IDs to Ensembl gene IDs. __All genes that cannot be mapped are discarded from the analysis__.
 This ensures that all genes are named the same between datasets and allows comparing multiple datasets with each other.
 If you are confident that your genes have the same name between your different datasets or if you think that your gene IDs won't be mapped properly, you can disable this mapping by adding the `--skip_id_mapping` parameter.
-In such case, it is recommended to supply your own gene id mapping file and gene metadata file with the `--gene_id_mapping` and `--gene_metadata` parameters.
+In such case, you may supply your own gene id mapping file and gene metadata file with the `--gene_id_mapping` and `--gene_metadata` parameters respectively.
 See [next section](#5-custom-gene-id-mapping-and-metadata) for further details.

 > [!TIP]
 > You can check if your gene IDs can be mapped using the [g:Profiler server](https://biit.cs.ut.ee/gprofiler/convert).